BienioM/CognitiveServicesWorkshop/README.md

 ### Equipment

 Participants of the workshop are expected to bring their own workstations.
-Any operating system can be utilized as long as Anaconda Python 3.5+ is installed and the participant has access to Azure subscription.
+Any operating system can be utilized as long as the latest Anaconda for Python 3 is installed and the participant has access to Azure subscription.